desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 For these reportworthy cases, the entity performing DS automation would be justified to attempt communicating the situation.
 Potential recipients are:

-  - Child DNS operator, preferably by making a report query {{!RFC9567}} to the agent domain listed in the EDNS0 Report-Channel option of the DS update notification that triggered the DS update ({{!I-D.ietf-dnsop-generalized-notify, Section 4}}), or alternatively via email to the address contained in the child zone's SOA RNAME field (see {{!RFC1035, Sections 3.3.13 and 8}});
+  - Child DNS operator, preferably by making a report query {{!RFC9567}} to the agent domain listed in the EDNS0 Report-Channel option of the DS update notification that triggered the DS update ({{!I-D.draft-ietf-dnsop-generalized-notify-09, Section 4}}), or alternatively via email to the address contained in the child zone's SOA RNAME field (see {{!RFC1035, Sections 3.3.13 and 8}});

-  - Registrar (if DS automation is performed by the registry), via EPP (or similar channel);
+  - Registrar (if DS automation is performed by the registry);

-  - Registrant (domain holder, in non-technical language, such as "DNSSEC security for your domain has been enabled and will be maintained automatically") or technical contact, via email.
+  - Registrant (domain holder; in non-technical language, such as "DNSSEC security for your domain has been enabled and will be maintained automatically") or technical contact, via email.

 For manual updates ({{reporting-1a (case 1a)}}{: format="none"}), commencing DS automation ({{reporting-1b (case 1b)}}{: format="none"}), and deactivating DNSSEC ({{reporting-2 (case 2)}}{: format="none"}), it seems worthwhile to notify both the domain's technical contact and the registrant.
 This will typically lead to one notification during normal operation of a domain. ({{reporting-1c (Case 1c)}}{: format="none"}, the regular operation of automation, is not an interesting condition to report to a human.)